cf-convention/cf-convention.github.io/faq.md

 The rules for creating and using auxiliary coordinate variables are described in the [Coordinate Systems](http://cfconventions.org/cf-conventions/cf-conventions.html#coordinate-system) section of the Convention.

 ## Rich technical questions about CF
+The detailed and big picture concepts in CF.

 ### My data variables have an unusual coordinate axis, how do I describe it?